Even a small business should have a big brand.

 What Every Business Should Know about maximizing their brand identity:

-Set your business apart by consistently designing your marketing materials.
+4) Create Brand Standards for your business.
 Think you’re not big enough to worry about your brand standards?
-I recommend that even the smallest companies develop and maintain brand standards from the very beginning.
-Focus your strategy and consistency in the following five areas: logo, graphics, color, fonts, illustration and/or photo style.
+Even the smallest companies should develop and maintain basic brand standards from the very beginning.
+Focus on consistency in the following five areas: logo, graphics, color, fonts, illustration and/or photo style.

-So it’s really important to fully commit to your branding.
+It’s important to fully commit to your branding.